-Infiltrative HCCs account for 13-20% or less of HCC cases and is reportedly often associated with hepatitis B. Moreover, infiltrative HCC carry a worse prognosis than the nodular subtype 1,4.
+Infiltrative HCCs account for 13-20% or less of HCC cases and is reportedly often associated with hepatitis B. Moreover, infiltrative HCC carries a worse prognosis than the nodular subtype 1,4.

 MRI is the modality of choice with regards to infiltrative HCC, since they may be subtle and difficult to differentiate from liver cirrhosis with other modalities.